 Is Lead Poisoning Only a Problem for Small Children?

 Anyone can be dangerously affected by exposure to lead.
-But children under six are especially vulnerable to lead poisoning, for several reasons.
+But children under age 6 are especially vulnerable to lead poisoning, for several reasons.

 Young children have a tendency to put things that can have lead dust on them into their mouths.
 And the younger they are, the greater the chance a child may put chips of peeling paint, lead dust, or lead-contaminated soil in their mouth.
 Consequently, young children are much more likely to consume large amounts of lead than older kids or adults, whose main risk comes from breathing lead dust.